kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - $
     det bold(A^(-1)) = 1 / (det bold(A))
   $
-- TODO: Mention orthogonal transformation determinant, affect on other matrix, QR decomposition
+- $
+    det bold(Q) = 1 or -1
+  $ Orthogonal matrices either rotate or reflect space and are unitary.
+However, this is no guarantee of orthogonality.
-- It is the factor by which the n-dimensional volumes (the volume spanned by vectors) are scaled after the matrix's transformation is applied (LTD: relate to bivectors)
+- It is the factor by which the n-dimensional volumes (the volume spanned by $n$ vectors) are scaled after the matrix's transformation is applied (LTD: relate to bivectors).
+- A 0 determinant geometrically implies that it transforms the volume to 0 $->$ down a dimension.
+Information is lost and the transformation cannot be inverted.
 - TODO: Relate cross product's area to determinant

-TODO: It can also be used to find the inverse and solve LGS: Cramer's Rule (can also conver adj matrix here https://en.wikipedia.org/wiki/Determinant#Adjugate_matrix), although this isn't the most computationally efficient.
+These properties are useful for making statements about the singularity of various matrix products.

 The determinant can be calculated using a variety of methods, however it is most commonly done alongside Gaussian elimination.

+LTD: It can also be used to find the inverse and solve LGS: Cramer's Rule, although this isn't computationally efficient.

 === Gaussian Elimination
-After the matrix has been eliminated to row-echelon form (upper matrix, pivots haven't been multiplied to 1), the determinant is equal to the product of all the diagonal elements.
+After the matrix has been eliminated to row-echelon form (upper matrix, pivots haven't been reduced to 1), the determinant is equal to the product of all the diagonal elements.

 This makes intuitive sense - if the matrix doesn't have full rank (more columns than pivots) there will be a 0 on the diagonal and hence the diagonal product & determinant are also equal to 0; the matrix is not invertible.

+It is perfectly fine to swap rows using a permutation matrix, the resulting determinant is simply $det bold(P) dot det bold(A)$.
+To avoid the need to calculate the permutation matrix's determinant: each time two rows are swapped the sign flips (multiply the determinant by $times -1$).

-The following formulae for $2 times 2$ and $3 times 3$ matrices can be derived from this method:
+The following formulae for $2 times 2$ matrices can be derived from this method:
-The 3x3 formula can be useful if the matrix has a lot of 0s we can exploit when calculating by hand instead of elimination

-Mention P matrix determinant -> rule that sign of total determinant x-1 each time

-=== Leibnitz Formula
-Write algorithmish explanation, columns / rows allowed to traverse thru
+$
+  abs(mat(a, b; c, d)) = a d - b c
+$
+Which is a useful result when performing Laplace Expansion.

-=== Laplace
+=== Laplace Expansion

-_Determinant_ - The factor by which a linear transformation (usually represented as a matrix) changes any area / volume in space.
-Can only be computed for square matrices.

-TODO: Important identity somewhere after determinant identities: https://math.stackexchange.com/questions/1026624/can-product-of-two-singular-matrices-be-invertible

-_Non-Zero determinant_ - No information is lost, there is precisely one transformation which reverses the effects on space (inverse matrix)
+This method uses the determinant of minor matrices multiplied by signed elements of a row or column, making it useful for calculating low dimensional determinants where certain rows / columns already have many 0s.

++ Choose a row or column with as many 0 elements as possible to minimise the amount of minor determinants we need to calculate.
++ Traverse through the row, multiplying the element of the row by its minor.
+The signs alternate, starting with positive, and sum all of the individual results

+For example when calculating the determinant of a $m times n$ matrix by traversing the first row:
+$
+  bold(M) = "Minors of A"\
+  det bold(A) = sum_(j = 1)^n (-1)^(j+1) dot bold(A_(1,j)) dot det bold(M_(1, j))
+$

 == Eigenwerte und Eigenvektoren
 _Eigenvectors_ - Vectors which a linear transformation scales onto the original line it spans.\